-Once the primary variable (change from Baseline to Week 26 in HbA1c) is statistically significant at α =0.05 (2-sided) in all 6 populations in the order above, the following secondary efficacy variables will be tested in the overall population by the following prioritized order.
-The testing will stop as soon as an endpoint is found to be not statistically significant at α =0.05 (2 sided).
+Once the primary variable (change from Baseline to Week 26 in HbA1c) is statistically significant at $\alpha = 0.05$ (2-sided), the following secondary efficacy variables will be tested in the following prioritized order.
+The testing will stop as soon as an endpoint is found not to be statistically significant at α =0.05 (2-sided).

-- Comparing sotagliflozin 400 mg versus placebo, in: - Change from Baseline to Week 26 in FPG, - Change from Baseline to Week 26 in body weight, - Change from Baseline to Week 12 in SBP for patients with Baseline SBP ≥130 mmHg, - Change from Baseline to Week 12 in SBP for all patients, - Proportion of patients with HbA1c <7.0% at Week 26. - Comparing sotagliflozin 200 mg versus placebo, in: - Change from Baseline to Week 26 in FPG, - Change from Baseline to Week 26 in body weight, - Change from Baseline to Week 12 in SBP for patients with baseline SBP \geq 130 mmHg.
+- Comparing sotagliflozin 400 mg versus placebo: - Change from Baseline to Week 26 in body weight, - Change from Baseline to Week 26 in FPG, - Change from Baseline to Week 12 in SBP for all patients. - Comparing sotagliflozin 200 mg versus placebo: - Change from Baseline to Week 26 in HbA1c, - Change from Baseline to Week 26 in body weight, - Change from Baseline to Week 26 in FPG, - Change from Baseline to Week 12 in SBP for all patients.